the-customer/Laravel-Inertia-Vue-Starter/README.md

-## After cloning this repo, do the following steps:
+## After cloning this repo, do the following steps 😎:
 1. `composer install`
 2. `npm install`
 3. Duplicate the `.env.example` file and rename it to `.env`